realkotob/rooms2d/README.md

 Note.
 You need `sudo` or else you will not be able to use port 443 and the server will crash on launch.

+The server also uses [pino-tee](https://github.com/pinojs/pino-tee) for logging, so you will need to install that in order to run the preset commands that are specified in `package.json`